Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: Impact of Noise

-We do not add coherent or correlated noise sources, for the reasons explained below.
-The measurement result is a probability distribution of bit strings, and any stochastic noise behaves on it in a similar way: it redistributes relative counts with rates proportional to the content and with the same equilibrium in the limit, namely a uniform distribution.
-Coherent and correlated noise sources can, on the other hand, potentially result in {\em any biased distribution}, making their study meaningless, unless taken from the behavior of actual hardware.
-But that would, of course, limit their relevance to that specific hardware.
+\comment{The measurement result is a probability distribution of bit strings, and any type of stochastic noise behaves on it in a similar way: they proportionally redistribute relative counts, and have the same equilibrium in the limit (a uniform distribution).
+Coherent and correlated noise sources can, however, result in {\em any} biased distribution, making their study meaningless, unless taken from the behavior of actual hardware.
+But doing so would limit their relevance to that specific hardware.
 Further, as detailed below, VQE has more ``builtin'' robustness against coherent than against stochastic noise.
 Coherent noise can also be expected to more easily produce non-physical outcomes (e.g.\ fewer or more particles in the final than in the input states); those measurements can be filtered out and discarded.
-Last but not least, orthogonal error mitigation techniques such as Randomized Compiling~\cite{PhysRevA.94.052325} have been shown to alleviate coherent errors by making them stochastic.
+Last but not least, orthogonal error mitigation techniques such as Randomized Compiling~\cite{PhysRevA.94.052325} have been shown to alleviate coherent errors by making them stochastic.}

 We do not factor in an additional noise contribution from measurement errors: shot noise is expected to be unbiased (i.e.\ it can be averaged out to zero noise in the limit by taking a large number of measurements).
 In other words, it affects the overall magnitude of stochastic noise sources, which we already sweep, not what we most care about: the shape changes in the optimization surface.